 beginning with the academic year 2010/11, St. Mary's

-has been known as St. Mary's High School, a College
+will be known as St. Mary's High School, a College

 Preparatory High School.